TomBrown123/HAWK_UnitreeA1/README.md

 - The ros-wrapper is located in **/home/unitree/catkin_ws/src/realsense/realsense2_camera** and also contains many example roslaunch files.
 - Type **roslaunch realsense2_camera rs_capture** into the terminal to stream all camera sensors and publish on the appropriate ROS topics.
-- These streams can then be accessed and visualised through Rviz.
+- These streams can then be visualised through Rviz.
 - Refer to the realsense2_camera readme for a detailed guide on the usage of the ROS Wrapper.

 #### Using the Unitree_legged_sdk